hypertokenx/research-notes/rag-overview.md

 RAG is especially useful for:

-- frequently changing information;
+- frequently changing information
-- private documents;
+- private documents
-- large knowledge bases;
+- large knowledge bases
-- source-grounded answers.
+- source-grounded answers

 Fine-tuning is often more useful for:

-- response behavior;
+- response behavior
-- specialized formats;
+- specialized formats
-- consistent styles;
+- consistent styles
-- task-specific behavior.
+- task-specific behavior

 A production system can combine both.